The Best Essential Oil Recipes for Roller Bottles

 Sore Muscle Relief Roller Bottle Recipe

 Add 6 drops of eucalyptus essential oil, 6 drops of peppermint essential oil, and 6 drops of spearmint essential oil to a 10ml roller bottle.
 Fill the bottle the rest of the way with coconut oil.
-Attach roller ball and shake well.
+Attach the roller ball and shake well.

 Thieves Oil Recipe For Rollerball

 Add 15 drops of Thieves essential oil to a 10ml roller bottle.
 Fill the bottle the rest of the way with coconut oil.
-Attach roller ball and shake well.
+Attach the roller ball and shake well.